psy0rz/ledstream/README.md

 ## Build and flash:

-The first time you're using an espchip you might need to do this:
+The first time you're using a new ESPchip you might need to do this:

 ```
+idf.py build
 idf.py partition-table-flash
 idf.py bootloader-flash
 ```